erikjan22/Scalable-Slack-cluster/README.md

 You can have a look at the original cluster here....

+Make a file _<my_file.sh>_  runnable using the command `chmod +x <my_file.sh>`

 # Setup

 Working from a Swedish setup, I had some issues with the locale settings during installations.
 Although it shouldn't affect functionality, the errors are a bit annoying.
 To avoid these error prompts during installations, use the following commands: `export LC_ALL="en_US.UTF-8"`, `export LC_CTYPE="en_US.UTF-8"` and `sudo dpkg-reconfigure locales`

 The next step sets the personal information of the user in the _cloud_var_ file.
 In this file you can enter your personal information and settings.
-If you want to find a different Ubuntu 16.04 image, use the following command: `az vm image list --all -p Canonical -f UbuntuServer -s 16.04 --query [].urn -o tsv`.
-Make the _cloud_var_ file runnable using the command `chmod +x cloud_var.sh` and then use source to create variables `source ./cloud_var.sh`
+By default, we're using the image: Canonical:UbuntuServer:16.04-LTS:16.04.201910310.
+If you want to find a different Ubuntu 16.04 image, use the following command: `az vm image list --all -p Canonical -f UbuntuServer -s 16.04 --query [].urn -o tsv` and enter your choose within the cloud_var.sh file.
+Use source to create variables `source ./cloud_var.sh`

-Install the necessary programs with the _initialization_ script.
-First make the file exacutable with `chmod +x initialization.sh` and then run it with `./initialization.sh`
+Install the necessary programs with the _initialization.sh_ script using the command `./initialization.sh`

-__An interesting article I used was this:__ https://adamtheautomator.com/remove-azure-virtual-machine-powershell/
+# Optional - create custom image
+Create a customized image with the command `create_custom_image.sh`.
+This will take several minutes and will create an image from which new VMs can be started.
+This will greatly decrease the time needed for initializing new VMs when adding them to the spark cluster.
+The script will output the name of the custom image.
+This name should be inserted in the cloud_var.sh file, in the place of VMIMAGE.
+Afterwards, set the environmental variables again with the command `source ./cloud_var.sh`.

+After you're finished with everything this custom image can be removed from the Azure portal or with the command: `az image delete --name <YourImageName> --resource-group <YourResourceGroupName>`.

+Beware: "We recommend that you limit the number of concurrent deployments to 20 VMs from a single image."
+See for more information on the webpage: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-custom-images Another option might also be to remove the last part of the create_custom_image.sh script, so that the ImageVM is not automatically removed after creating an image.
+This way you can create a new image when this is needed.

 # Flask options